Using your mobile phone abroad

 - check or send lots of emails

-You can also run up a big bill without actively using your phone, as smartphones and 3G/4G enabled tablets automatically seek out mobile connections and use them to update apps.
+You can also run up a big bill without actively using your phone, as smartphones and other mobile devices automatically seek out mobile connections and use them to update apps.

 So unless you turn off data roaming before you go, these devices could be downloading data at standard rates throughout your stay without you realising it.

 You can find detailed advice about using a mobile phone abroad on the Ofcom website.

 You can find information about mobile roaming in EU and EEA countries at this link:

 Mobile phone security